trevorleider-databricks/holiday-demo/README.md

 A Databricks Delta Live Tables (DLT) streaming pipeline that simulates Santa's gift deliveries around the world with real-time analytics and dashboards.

+**Unity Catalog Location**: `tleider.holiday`

 ## 🎄 Project Overview

 This project demonstrates a complete streaming data pipeline using Databricks and Spark Structured Streaming with declarative DLT logic.
 It simulates Santa's sleigh making gift deliveries to 30+ cities worldwide, tracking performance metrics, weather conditions, and delivery success rates in real-time.

+All tables are stored in Unity Catalog at `tleider.holiday` for enterprise-grade governance and security.

 ## 🏗️ Architecture